March 1, 2012 — -- intro: The Oreo is turning 100! Get your glass of milk ready!

 The Golden Oreo launched in 2004 and five years later, the Golden Double Stuf arrived.

 In 2003, the brand released the Uh-Oh! that included two golden wafers with chocolate creme in the middle.
 It was an instant hit.

-According to Kraft Foods, Indonesia ranked as one of the brand's biggest and fastest growing markets in 2010.
+text: According to Kraft Foods, Indonesia ranked as one of the brand's biggest and fastest growing markets in 2010.

 Besides the traditional flavors of vanilla, chocolate and strawberry, Oreos in Indonesia come in Blueberry Ice Cream, Orange Ice Cream, Golden Vanilla and Double Delight (chocolate and peanut).